sort-imports

 import formatNumber from '../utils/format-number'

-// 'sibling' - Modules from the same directory
+// 'value-sibling' - Modules from the same directory

 import config from './config'